awsdocs/aws-cloud9-user-guide/doc_source/vpc-settings.md

 In the output, look for subnets that match the VPC's ID\.

 ### Confirm whether a subnet is public<a name="vpc-settings-requirements-subnet-public"></a>

+**Note**
+Even if you're launching your environment's instance into a private subnet, your VPC still requires a configured public subnet where you can create the network address translation \(NAT\) gateway\.
+The NAT gateway allows instances in a private subnet to connect to the internet\.

 To use the Amazon VPC console, choose **Subnets** in the navigation pane\.
 Select the box next to the subnet you want AWS Cloud9 to use\.
 On the **Route Table** tab, if there is an entry in the **Target** column that starts with **igw\-**, the subnet is public\.